nmonroe1127/Coding-Tests/README.md

 A collection of particles is contained in a linear chamber.
 They all have the same speed, but some are headed toward the right and others are headed toward the left.
 These particles can pass through each other without disturbing the motion of the particles, so all the particles will leave the chamber relatively quickly.
+The user will give two inputs to run the program.
+The first is a integer value that says the speed at which you want the particle to move.
+The second is a string value which is in essence the array of the linear chamber.
+L in the array means the particle is moving in the left direction and R means the particle is moving in the right direction.
+The particles can overlap.
+Once all particles have exited out of the chamber, the program will stop.
 #### Examples of this:
-(Note that in the examples below, the double quotes should not be considered part of the input or output strings.)
+##### Example 1:
-0)  2, "..R...."
+2, "..R...."
 Returns:
   { "..X....",
     "....X..",